haacked/haacked.com/_posts/2015/2015-09-08-moneyball-hiring.md

 ---
 layout: post
 title: "Moneyball of Hiring"
-date: 2015-08-31 -0800
+date: 2015-09-08 -0800
 comments: true
 categories: [hiring industry]
 ---

-The seer squatted next to the entrails on the ground, staring intently at the pattern formed by the splatter.
+Pat squatted next to the entrails on the ground and stared intently at the pattern formed by the splatter.
 There was something there, but confirmation was needed.
-Turning away from the decomposing remains, the seer consulted the dregs of a near empty cup of tea, searching the shifting patterns of the swirling tea leaves for corroboration.
+Turning away from the decomposing remains, the shaman consulted the dregs of a cup of tea, searching the shifting patterns of the swirling tea leaves for corroboration.
 There it was.
 A decision could be made.
 "Yes, this person will be successful here.
 We should hire this person."

 ![Spring Pouchong tea - CC BY SA 3.0 by Richard Corner ](https://cloud.githubusercontent.com/assets/19977/9565095/3e6e5c4c-4e70-11e5-8023-6aa1f81c31dd.png)